SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/ManagingWindow/ManagingWindow.md

 @cha_managing_windows

+status: need a pass before review need some explanation about modal window.

 In this book so far we have talked about reuse of `SpPresenter`s, discussed the fundamental functioning of Spec and presented how to layout the widgets of a user interface.
 Yet what is still missing for a working user interface is showing all these widgets inside of a window.
 In our examples until now we have only shown a few of the features of Spec for managing windows, basically restricting ourself to opening a window.

 In this chapter we provide a more complete overview of how Spec allows for the managing of windows.
 We show opening and closing, the built-in dialog box facility, sizing of windows and all kinds of window decoration.